colaberry/trust-before-intelligence-book/manuscript/chapter_3_from_bi_to_agent_v2_5.md

 **Software 2.0: (2010s-2023)** Neural networks where "code" became learned weights.
 Enterprises adopted this selectively (computer vision, recommendations) but as point solutions within Software 1.0 architectures.

 **Software 3.0: (2023-Present)** Large Language Models programmable in natural language.
 As Karpathy emphasizes: "Software 3.0 is eating Software 1.0/2.0"--existing software will be rewritten.
+[1]

+The implications for enterprise infrastructure are profound.
+MIT research examining 300+ enterprise GenAI initiatives found that 95% fail to deliver measurable business value.
+[2] The primary barrier isn't model quality--it's infrastructure designed for the wrong paradigm.

 **Diagram 3.1: Software 1.0 to 3.0 Evolution**